Comet in Moominland (film): Release

 The film premiered in Japan on August 8, 1992, and in Finland on April 2, 1993.
 In 1993, Comet in Moominland was the seventh most watched film in Finland with 166,738 viewers.
 In total, the film attracted 176,413 viewers in Finland.

 The film has been released on VHS and DVD.
 In addition to the Finnish version, the original Finnish DVD contains a Swedish version, as well as a Finnish version with Sámi subtitles.
 In 2012, VL-Media released new editions of the film, which included a Swedish version in addition to the Finnish version, as well as a Finnish version with Sámi subtitles.
 The film was included in the Blu-Ray box set for the Moomin anime series, which was released in Japan in 2012.

 In 2018, the film was re-released on DVD, which was remastered digitally.
 At the time, the film had not been re-recorded in Finnish by the current voice actors who voiced the characters in the Moominvalley television series, so the new DVD release also included the original version of the film.
 However, unlike previous DVD releases, the new release does not include other language options or subtitles.

 The 4K remastered version of the film was originally slated for release in September 2020.
-The re-release was then rescheduled to April 2022, before being halted indefinitely as a result of the COVID-19 pandemic.
+The re-release was then rescheduled to April 2022, before being delayed indefinitely as a result of the COVID-19 pandemic.
+After three years of delays, the renewed version of the film was released on September 15, 2023, 30 years after the film's original premiere in Finland.